Second Mexican Empire: Railways

-During the French intervention, part of the railways were destroyed.
+During the French intervention, parts of the railways were destroyed.
 The only option available was the establishment of a pact between the French Army, and the two companies of the Escandón Brothers.
 The French Army was to provide a subsidy to the companies of 120 000 francs a month for the works, and the companies were to establish service from Veracruz to Soledad para by May, actually concluding on 15 August 1862, concluding 41 kilometres of tracks.
-Next they reached the Camarón station, with a length of 62 kilometres.
+Next, they reached the Camarón station, with a length of 62 kilometres.
 By 16 October 1864 they reached Paso del Macho with a length of 76 kilometres.

 On 19 September 1864, the Imperial Mexican Railway Company (Compañía Limitada del Ferrocarril Imperial Mexicano) was Incorporated in London to complete the earlier projects and continued construction on this line.
 Escandón ceded his privileges to the new company.
 Smith, Knight and Co. was later contracted in 1864 by the Imperial Mexican Railway to continue work on the line from Mexico City to Veracruz.
 William Elliot was employed as Chief Assistant for three years on the construction of about 70 miles of the heaviest portion of the Mexican Railway, after which he returned to England.
 He had several years of experience building railways in England, India, and Brazil.
 In this last country, he held the position of Engineer-in-Chief of the province of São Paulo.

 Maximiliano I hired engineer M Lyons for the construction of the line from La Soledad to Monte del Chiquihuite, later on joining the line from Veracruz to Paso del Macho.
 Works were begun in Maltrata, at the same time that the works from Veracruz and Mexico City kept moving forward.
 By the end of the Empire in June 1867, 76 kilometers from Veracruz to Paso del Macho were functional (part of the concession to Lyons) and the line from Mexico City reached Apizaco with 139 km.